peterdesmet/movebank2gbif/mapping.md

 #### [occurrenceID](http://rs.tdwg.org/dwc/terms/index.htm#occurrenceID)

 Recommended...
-SCD: I think this is better put under Event > eventID?
-Or can it go both places?
+SCD: I think this is better put under [eventID], or can/should it go both places?
 The event-id is a unique ID for each dataset-record and can be retrieved from the data file `event-id` (this variable is always included).
 Note that when the same record is published in multiple datasets, the event-id will not be the same.
 Alternative might be to have this automatically created as a sequential unique number.

     275195086

 #### [catalogNumber](http://rs.tdwg.org/dwc/terms/index.htm#catalogNumber)
 n/a
 #### [recordNumber](http://rs.tdwg.org/dwc/terms/index.htm#recordNumber)
 n/a
 #### [recordedBy](http://rs.tdwg.org/dwc/terms/index.htm#recordedBy)
 n/a